OlgvP/Python/Regex.md

 print(result)
 ```

-6. License plate number.
+**6. License plate number.**

-A license plate consists of 2 capital letters, a dash ('-'), 3 digits, a dash ('-') and finally 2 capital letters.
+**A license plate consists of 2 capital letters, a dash ('-'), 3 digits, a dash ('-') and finally 2 capital letters.
 Write a script to check that an input string is a license plate.
 If it's correct, print "good".
-If it's not correct, print "Not good".
+If it's not correct, print "Not good".**

 ```
 import re